ACT I

 “Deceptive Harmony”

-When we attempt to create a sensation of social cohesion and unity with others, and it prevents us from understanding the divergent attributes, needs and inner workings within ourselves that are necessary for us to build with.
+When we attempt to create social cohesion with others in a moment that prevents us from understanding the divergent attributes, needs and inner workings within ourselves.

 Act 1 | Scenario 6